JosephSAlemu/ImageCompare/README.md

-# Simple Tool to compare text using rust
+# Simple Tool to highlight pixel regions that differ across images.